 sudo apt install youtube-dl

-On all Linux systems, you can also install it by using the curl, wget, or git methods listed above for macOS.
+On all Linux systems, you can also install it using the curl, wget, or git methods listed above for macOS.

 Downloading a video